Adopting as a single mother

 Ohio was cold, with temperatures hovering around 15 degrees and a thin blanket of snow on the ground, when Traci Lewis beamed about her two girls.

-“Kennedy is sixteen now and I adopted her when she was an infant.
+“Kennedy is sixteen now and I adopted her when she was a baby.
 MacKenzie was 18 months old and is now seven.”
 Lewis said “Things are going great.
 If I had given birth to them myself I couldnʼt have asked for anything better than those two.”

 Traci is a caring, compassionate mother to her two girls, but what makes her unique is she has been single through both of her adoptions.